Also known as "The Service of the Longest Night"

 Additional resource suggestions

-StF+ would welcome your suggestions or thoughts around Blue Sunday worship materials.
+StF+ would welcome your suggestions or thoughts around Blue Sunday/Service of the Longest Night worship materials.
 One further resource that has so far caught our attention can be found at:

 The Anglican website Church Support Hub (includes an article about how one congregation planned its "Service of the Longest Night")